Die Hauptstadt, Capricorn

 “Don’t be worried, my dear Cadence!”
 Maria sang as she approached the windowsill.
 “I took care of that!”

 Cadence arched a brow.
 What does that mean, sunshine…?
 Anyways.
 She turned to Ludwig.
 “Anyway, why’ve they got ya separated from the other loyal folk?
 In such a nice place too?
 Have ya seen the lieutenant?
 Ya seen, Nico?”
 She glanced at Jericho.
 “And Alice—the peacekeeper?”

 Ludwig nodded, studying her very carefully.
-“I saw most of them when the military police rounded us together in some interrogation room—Captain Weingartner and Major General von Spiel too.
+“I saw most of them when the military police rounded us together in some interrogation room—Hauptmann Weingartner and Generalmajorl von Spiel too.
 Not the peacekeeper.
 She wasn’t detained with us.
 I haven’t seen her since we were rounded up.”